All Articles/

 Noise Reduction Techniques

-• Temperature manipulation: Lower your home's temperature 2-3 degrees.
-Crickets chirp less frequently in cooler conditions.
+• Temperature manipulation: Lower your home's temperature 2-3 degrees to reduce chirping.

-• Sound masking: White noise machines or fans can mask cricket chirping until you eliminate the source.
+• Sound masking: Use white noise machines or fans to mask cricket chirping.

 Active Removal Methods

-Vacuum collection: Use a shop vacuum to remove visible crickets from baseboards, corners, and hiding spots.
-Immediately dispose of the vacuum contents in sealed bags.
+Vacuum collection: Use a shop vacuum to remove visible crickets and dispose of contents in sealed bags.

-Sticky trap placement: Position sticky traps along baseboards, near entry points, and in areas where you've heard chirping.
-Check and replace traps every 2-3 days.
+Sticky trap placement: Place traps along baseboards and entry points, checking every 2-3 days.

 Long-Term Prevention and Exclusion